mas-chat/mas/doc/MAS-client-API.md

 **sessionId**: Must be set to value that the server returned with SESSIONID command.

-**sendSeq**: Must be set to 0 in the first send request.
+**seq**: Must be set to 0 in the first send request.
 Must be then increased by one after every received send request HTTP response from the server.
+See the sequence number description for listen request.
+In send request case the sequence number prevents command duplication.
+For example, the client sends SEND message and the server processes it.
+However the reponse gets lost in the network.
+On the client side this leads to failed ajax request.
+The client shall resend the command but with the same sequence number.
+The server notices the duplicate sequence number and just responds OK without actually proccessing the command second time.
+After that the client and server are in sync again.

 **command**: One of the supported commands.